physicskitten/LED_lightstrip/README.md

-This repository contains code to control a programmable LED light strip using the FastLED library.
-The project is set up to display alternating red and blue colors on the LEDs, but it can be easily modified to support different colors and patterns.
+# LED Light Patterns with FastLED

+This project utilizes the [FastLED](http://fastled.io/) library to create dynamic light patterns on an LED strip.
+The code implements two different patterns: a rainbow effect and an alternating red and blue pattern with a customizable delay.
+The LED strip is made up of SK6812 LEDs and is controlled by an Arduino or a similar microcontroller.

 # Features
 - **LED Type:** SK6812